 - Medical treatment is inconsistent with the reported injury

 - Medical reports are inconsistent with the employer’s report

 - Billing records are not consistent with employee’s reports and records

 - There is a pattern in working with the same doctor and attorney on claims.

-- There are claims on injuries or illness every time a worker go to their clinic
+- There are claims of injuries or illness every time a worker goes to their clinic

 How to Save Money on Workers’ Comp Insurance